pgtipping/Synthalyst/memory-bank/progress.md

    - Integrates web search for up-to-date information
    - Supports multiple languages
    - No longer displays model information in the UI
+   - Includes domain selection for specialized knowledge areas
+   - Medical domain with PubMed integration for evidence-based information

 2. **Learning Content Creator**: